core-wg/comi/draft-ietf-core-comi.md

 The FETCH is used to retrieve multiple data node instance values.
 The FETCH request payload contains the list of instance identifier of the data node instances requested.

-The return response payload contains a list of data node instance values in the order requested.
+The return response payload contains a list of data node instance values in the same order as requested.
 A CBOR null is returned for each data node requested by the client, not supported by the server or not currently instantiated.

-For compactness, indexes of the list instance identifiers returned by the FETCH response MUST be elided.
+For compactness, indexes of the list instance identifiers returned by the FETCH response SHOULD be elided, only the SID is provided.
-This implies that the format of each entry within the CBOR array of the FETCH response is identical to the format as a GET response.
+In this case, the format of each entry within the CBOR array of the FETCH response is identical to the format as a GET response.

 ~~~~
 FORMAT: